RBGE-Herbarium/RBGE-Herbarium.github.io/docs/reference-manual/specify-manual.md

     <tr>
         <th>Altitude max.</th>
         <td>Collecting Event Attribute</td>
-        <td>This is used to record the maximum altitude at which the specimen was collected if there are two values given.</td>
+        <td>The maximum altitude at which the specimen was collected if there are two values given.</td>
         <td></td>
     </tr>
     <tr>
         <th>Altitude min.</th>
         <td>Collecting Event Attribute</td>
-        <td>This is used to record the altitude at which the specimen was collected.
+        <td>The altitude at which the specimen was collected.
 This field should be used if there is only a single value, or for the lower value if there are two altitudes given.</td>
         <td></td>
     </tr>
     <tr>
         <th>Altitude Qual.</th>
         <td>Collecting Event Attribute</td>
-        <td>This is used to record the any qualifier given for the altitude value.
+        <td>The any qualifier given for the altitude value.
 There is a predefined set of options which should be used.</td>
         <td></td>
     </tr>
     <tr>
         <th>Altitude Unit</th>
         <td>Collecting Event Attribute</td>
-        <td>This is used to record the measurement unit of the altitude.
+        <td>The measurement unit of the altitude.
 There is a predefined set of options which should be used.</td>
         <td></td>
     </tr>
     <tr>
         <th>Area of Occupancy</th>
         <td>Collection Object Attribute</td>
-        <td>This is used to record the area occupancey for the species in the collecting area</td>
+        <td>The area occupancey for the species in the collecting area</td>
         <td></td>
     </tr>
     <tr>
         <th>Area of Occupancy Unit</th>
         <td>Collection Object Attribute</td>
-        <td>This is used to record the unit of measurement of the area of occupancy for the species in the collecting area</td>
+        <td>The unit of measurement of the area of occupancy for the species in the collecting area</td>
         <td></td>
     </tr>
     <tr>
         <th>Associated Material</th>
         <td>Collection Object</td>
-        <td>This is used to record Associated Material which are not Preparations recorded in Specify</td>
+        <td>This field is used to record associated Material which are not Preparations recorded in Specify</td>
         <td></td>
     </tr>
     <tr>